Four Seasons Hotels and Resorts

-Four Seasons Hotels Limited, trading as Four Seasons Hotels and Resorts, is an international luxury hotel and resort company headquartered in Toronto, Ontario, Canada.
+Four Seasons Hotels Limited, trading as Four Seasons Hotels and Resorts, is a Canadian luxury hotel and resort company headquartered in Toronto, Ontario, Canada.
 Four Seasons currently operates more than 100 hotels and resorts worldwide.
 Since 2007, Bill Gates (through Cascade Investment) and Prince Al-Waleed bin Talal (through Kingdom Holding Company) have been majority owners of the company.
-As of January 2022, Cascade Investment owns 71.25% and Kingdom Holding Company owns 23.75%.
+As of January 2022, Gates-controlled Cascade Investment owns 71.25% and Alwaleed-controlled Kingdom Holding Company owns 23.75% of Four Seasons.

 History

 Canadian businessman Isadore Sharp founded Four Seasons in 1960.
 While a young architect working for his father, Sharp designed a motel for a family friend; its success motivated him to try creating his own hotel.
 He bought a large parcel of land in a run-down area of Toronto and planned a stopover for business travelers; the Four Seasons Motor Hotel opened in 1961 with initial investors, Murray Koffler, Fred Eisen, and Eddie Creed.

 Four Seasons built more hotels, including the 1963 Inn on the Park, a $4 million two-story resort hotel in suburban Toronto that housed Canada's first discothèque.

 Upscale luxury became part of the brand when the company expanded to London.
 When a developer approached Four Seasons about building a hotel in London, Sharp planned it to compete with the city's old-world, elite hotels, such as Claridge's and The Connaught.
 The Inn on the Park hotel in London opened in 1970.

 The lead consultant was the architecture firm Aedas.

 In 1974, cost overruns at the Four Seasons Hotel Vancouver nearly led the company into bankruptcy.
 As a result, the company began shifting to its current, management-only business model, eliminating costs associated with buying land and buildings.
 The company went public in 1986.
 In the 1990s, Four Seasons and Ritz-Carlton began direct competition, with Ritz-Carlton emphasizing a uniform look while Four Seasons emphasized local architecture and styles with uniform service; in the end Four Seasons gained market share.